applejag/notes-old/code-design/designing-software-vs-hardware.md

 In software, we don't have those limit factors that physics usually puts on us.
 You can paint the walls before you actually built them.

-Law of the [[allure-of-the-free-lunch]] still applies here, as well as all the other design principles that engineers such as mechanical engineers have to consider.
+Principle of the [[allure-of-the-free-lunch]] still applies here, as well as all the other design principles that engineers such as mechanical engineers have to consider.

 There's a huge freedom with software to be able to rip out dependency with such